rnicoll/cate/README.md

-CATE
+Cate
 ====

-Cross-chain Atomic Trading Engine

-CATE is a multicoin wallet based on the bitcoinj and libdohj libraries.
+Cate (Cross-chain Atomic Trading Engine) is a multicoin wallet based on the bitcoinj and libdohj libraries.
 It currently supports Bitcoin, Litecoin and Dogecoin, and is readily extensible to support any other currencies compatible with bitcoinj.

-CATE is currently in development and should not be used outside of the test networks until it has significantly further testing.
+Cate is currently in development and should not be used outside of the test networks until it has significantly further testing.
 It is likely there are bugs which result in loss of funds.

 Getting Started
 ---------------